KLXB: Early years/Clear Channel era (1996–2007)

-El Dorado/S & H era (2007–2016)
+El Dorado/S and H era (2007–2016)

 In July 2007, KRSX-FM was one of 16 stations in California and Arizona which Clear Channel sold to El Dorado Broadcasters for $40 million.

 On December 7, 2009, El Dorado took KRSX-FM silent in anticipation of a relocation to Twentynine Palms, California, citing a lack of listenership and revenue in the Barstow area.
 In June 2010, the company sold the station to S & H Broadcasting for $100,000.
 KRSX-FM returned to the air November 14, 2011, broadcasting to the Twentynine Palms area with a hybrid talk/sports format as "Talk 105.3".

 On January 1, 2014, KRSX-FM adopted the KQCM call letters and contemporary hit radio format of a station on 95.5 FM in Twentynine Palms (now KCLZ).
 With the move, the station rebranded as "KQ 105.3".

 KQCM went silent once again on July 1, 2014.
 On June 5, 2015, KQCM changed its community of license to North Shore, California to serve the Palm Springs market.
 Its frequency also changed from 105.3 FM to 105.1 FM.
 Two weeks later, on June 19, KQCM changed its call sign to KVGH.
 After briefly stunting with Christmas music, on July 1, the station finally returned to the air with a classic hits format and the branding "Valley 105.1".
 The call letters changed again to KVGH-FM on February 23, 2016.